cassinius/mlhi-ass2-anonymization/README.md

-# Machine Learning for Health Informatics, Assignment 2:
+# Machine Learning for Health Informatics, Assignment 3:

 # Social network anonymization with SaNGreeA

 ---

+**Name change**: This is now officially assignment 3, as Marcus' last one was already assignment 2.

 > Please read the original SaNGreeA paper contained in the 'paper' folder and / or watch the following YouTube movie before starting the assignment.